The practice of yoga means cultivating self-care. Check out my favourite tips

 An excellent way to clear your head and any respiratory blockages is by doing a rosemary steam bath, or ‘swedana’: First boil four cups of water.
 Wash and chop a handful of rosemary to release its oil.
 Pour the hot water over the herbs in a heatproof bowl.
 Place your face above the bowl being careful not to get too close.
 Cover your head and the bowl with a clean towel.

-Breathe and enjoy the soothing effects of this steam bath.
+Read more about the wonderful benefits of rosemary oil and then breathe and enjoy the soothing effects of this steam bath.

 4. Get Moving: